charlieabtbl/datamining_itc_amit_charlotte/README.md

-# Data Mining Project
+# Data Mining : Glassdoor job search platform
 Git project repository:
 https://github.com/charlieabtbl/datamining_itc_amit_charlotte.git

-## Choice of website
-We decided to scrape the job search platform Glassdoor (www.glassdoor.com).
+## Website : www.glassdoor.com.
 Founded in 2007 in California, Glassdoor is a website where current and former employees anonymously review companies.
 Glassdoor also allows users to anonymously submit and view salaries as well as search and apply for jobs on its platform.

 ## Objective
-Our objective is to be able to get a database describing the current job offers from different companies, according to selected filters (location and type of position) according to the user search.
+The objective of the project is to build a database describing the current job offers from different companies, according to selected filters (location and type of position) according to the user search.
 This type of database could be very useful in a job search.

-## Our method
+## Method
-To do so, we started by scraping the pages with a specific filter : the job position 'Data Scientist' in the location 'Palo Alto'.

-The next step was to generalize the search so that the user could choose his own filter from the command line and to design a database.
+(1) scraping Glassdoor job offers based on user's parameters (2) inserting scraped data into a database
+(3) enriching the data with stock information on selected companies

 ## Structure of the project
 (1) GlassdoorScraper.py: <br>
-      - we imported all the necessary modules :<br>
+      - importing all the necessary modules :<br>
-      * Selenium - for interacting with the web page<br>
-      * numpy (for storing nans)<br>
-      * pandas - for storing the scraping results temporary in a DataFrame<br>
-      * mysql.connector<br>
-      - we defined the command line argument to enter the search parameters and the database identification parameters.<br>
+      - defining the command line argument to enter search parameters.<br>
-      - we defined three classes
+      - defining two classes

-        the Scrapper Manager : allows us to download the page contents, get the elements, and save them in a pandas dataframe

-        the Job class : allows us to specifically extract the features and the urls of each job position.
-T
+        the Scrapper Manager :  download the page contents, get the elements, and save them in a pandas dataframe the Job class : extract the features and the urls of each job position.

-        the DataBaseManager : allows us to create the database and insert the scraped data in it.
-The database name by default is 'GlassdoorDB'

 (2) glassdoor_robots.txt
     This file is the robots.txt file from Glassdoor that informs others on what they are allowed to scrap or not on the website.